hpssjellis/tedx-feb-2026-educational-duality/README.md

+1. The ACC & aMCC Research (Neuroscience)
+Citation: Carter, C. S., Braver, T. S., Barch, D. M., Botvinick, M. M., Noll, D., & Cohen, J. D. (1998).
+Anterior cingulate cortex, error detection, and the online monitoring of performance.
+Science, 280(5364), 747-749. https://doi.org/10.1126/science.280.5364.747

+Citation: Touroutoglou, A., Andreano, J., Dickerson, B. C., & Barrett, L. F. (2020).
+The tenacious brain: How the anterior midcingulate contributes to metabolic allostasis and protracted healthspan.
+Cortex, 123, 114-129. https://doi.org/10.1016/j.cortex.2019.09.011

-*Speaker notes: The neuroscience claims are grounded in peer-reviewed research — ACC error detection (Carter et al., 1998, Science) and aMCC tenacity (Touroutoglou et al., 2020, Cortex).
-The aMCC "muscle" metaphor is supported by the research but the causal link is strongly suggested, not fully proven — worth being honest about if challenged.
-The fabricated legal brief example (Mata v.
-Avianca, 2023) is documented and well-sourced.*
+Speaker notes: The neuroscience claims are grounded in peer-reviewed research—specifically, the ACC’s role in error detection (Carter et al., 1998) and the aMCC’s link to "tenacity" and willpower (Touroutoglou et al., 2020).
+While the "muscle" metaphor for the aMCC aligns with the research on neuroplasticity and effort, it’s important to note the causal link is strongly suggested rather than fully proven.
+If challenged, frame it as a promising neurobiological model for persistence.

+2. The AI Legal Precedent (Ethics/Precision)
+Citation: Mata v.
+Avianca, Inc., No. 22-CV-1461 (PKC), 2023 WL 4114965 (S.D.N.Y.
+June 22, 2023). https://嶺.gov/court-listener/case/mata-v-avianca/ (Standard legal link: https://www.courtlistener.com/docket/63107798/mata-v-avianca-inc/)

+Speaker notes: The example of the fabricated legal brief (Mata v.
+Avianca, 2023) is a documented case of "hallucination" in a professional setting.
+It serves as a stark reminder that fluency does not equal accuracy; without foundational domain knowledge, the user cannot detect when the machine is confidently incorrect.

 Citation:
 Carbone, J., & Diekelmann, S. (2024).
 An update on recent advances in targeted memory reactivation during sleep. npj Science of Learning, 9, Article 31. https://www.nature.com/articles/s41539-024-00244-8

+Speaker Notes
+"This 2024 review in npj Science of Learning discusses Targeted Memory Reactivation (TMR)—the process of using sensory cues during sleep to strengthen specific memories.
+It highlights that learning doesn't end when the student stops 'working'; the brain continues to refine and consolidate those foundations during rest.
+This supports our argument for persistence and deep practice: we aren't just memorizing facts for a test, we are quite literally 'programming' the neural pathways that allow for the long-term intuition needed to audit machine output."